 Two prominent researchers concluded: “Since 1945, numerous reports tell of increased losses through insect and pathogen attack, despite ever greater efforts at pest control.
 While it is difficult to calculate to what extent these increases are due to the biochemical and ecological impacts of herbicide use, herbicides have been blamed in numerous cases for causing problems of parasitism in treated plants."
 Nguyen et al. (1972) studied Alfalfa and stressed; "a good balance" of NPK leads to:

-Nutrition of Lucerne through one glyphosate spray the previous season, has reduced boron 18%, calcium 17%, copper 20%, iron 49%, magnesium 26%, manganese 31%, nitrogen 13%, phosphorus 15%, potassium 46%, sulphur 52% and zinc 18%.
+Nutrition of Lucerne decreased through one glyphosate spray the previous season.
+Boron has reduced 18%, calcium 17%, copper 20%, iron 49%, magnesium 26%, manganese 31%, nitrogen 13%, phosphorus 15%, potassium 46%, sulphur 52%, and zinc 18%.
 These results continue in the stock that eat the affected crop.
 They do not stop there either and negatively affect the people eating the meat from such animals.

 Fenton (1959) found that treating Lucerne with parathion, toxaphene and dementon, increased populations of aphids.
 The lessons to be taken from the above is to practice balanced nutrition; an activity easier said than done if you don’t know the rules.